Alexis is an avid reader who reads a wide variety of books. Her favorite genres are Science Fiction, Fantasy, manga and horror.

 Entries chosen for Atlas Obscura were wisely chosen as they space things out throughout the world, meaning most readers could access places in their country or state with relative ease, though some places will require multiple hours of travel.
 This was one aspect I had some reservations about as some places had listings that seemed lackluster or didn’t do an area justice.

 With that, there isn’t much more to say about this wonderful book without attempting to rewrite it!
 Purchasing Atlas Obscura will not disappoint most any reader and deserves a spot on your bookshelf.
-Even once you finish it, you’ll be back to look up an entry or just take a break from the normal and routine.
+Even once you finish it, you’ll be back to lookup an entry or just take a break from the normal routine.